Homykaze/Full-Stack-MERN-TS/README.md

 Used JWT as a primary tool for authentification and authorization to eliminate possibilities of different users to access other users' data.
 Implemented a protective middleware to protect routes, however, some of them may need additional attention and testing to make sure protected routes work.

 ## Logic, simplified ERD
-Products must be only added by admins, working on a middleware handling this protection method.

 ### Users
-Newly registered users can be registered as admins.
+Newly registered users can be registered as admins only directly by adding admin field to the request field, by default they are registered as just users with no rights to add or edit products or categories.
 Each logged in user has the following protected fields:
 - address
 - cart